-For most of my life, exercise has been very important to me.
-Certainly there have been periods when I have not been as active, but I have done a number of different types of exercise starting with figure skating (yes, that’s me!), hockey, some soccer, wrestling, a touch of rugby, lots of running and rowing, weight lifting, and now indoor cycling.
+For most of my life, exercise has been important to me.
+Yes, there have been periods when I have not been as active.
+Still, I have done several different types of exercise starting with figure skating (yes, that’s me!), hockey, some soccer, wrestling, a touch of rugby, lots of running and rowing, weight lifting, and now indoor cycling.

 The variety of types of exercise illustrates the point that different things work at different times in our lives, but the importance of fitness cannot be denied.